A Hands-On Education

-STEM learning is an important part of our academic approach because it encompasses a range of experiences and skills to give students a well-rounded education.
+STEM learning is an important part of MRCA's academic approach because it encompasses a range of experiences and skills to give students a well-rounded education.

 STEM stands for: